How do the patients present? Well, most of them have rather striking aching precordial chest pain.

 It doesn’t go away but it does ease somewhat.
 When they splint their respirations, in other words,

-but the difference is that a pain of myocardial infarction stays unchanged with exertion or rest.
+but the difference is that a pain of myocardial infarction stays unchanged with changing position.

 So, maneuvers may relieve the pericardial pain but not generally so with acute MI.